Fire OS: MediaTek exploits (2019)

 In early 2019, security exploits for six Fire Tablet models and one Fire TV model were discovered that could allow temporary root access, permanent root access, and bootloader unlocking due to security vulnerabilities in multiple MediaTek chipsets.

 Fire OS 7

-Based on Android 9.0 "Pie", it was released in 2019 for all 8th-11th generation Fire tablets.
+Based on Android 9 "Pie", it was released in 2019 for all 8th-11th generation Fire tablets.

-In February 2022, Amazon announced that the Docs app would be replaced (in August 2022) by document creation functionality in the Files app; and introduced an improved home editing system.

 Fire OS 8

-FireOS 8 is the latest release of FireOS for the 12th generation Fire 7, based on Android 11, information about the release became available via Amazon developer documentation around May 2022.
+FireOS 8 is the latest release of FireOS for 12th-13th generation Fire tablets, based on Android 11, information about the release became available via Amazon developer documentation around May 2022.

+FireOS 8 incorporates changes from Android 10 and Android 11, such as TLS 1.3 support enabled by default, High Efficiency Image File Format (HEIF) support, Dark mode, One-time permissions, Sharing improvements, Device auto backups (user needs to opt-in to device backups), etc.